John Henry Holland: Biography

+Columbus Grove, Ohio).
+He had one younger sister, Shirley Ann "Hollie" Holland (born c.
+1931).

 Holland studied physics at the Massachusetts Institute of Technology and received a B.S. degree in 1950.
-He then studied Mathematics at the University of Michigan, receiving an M.A. in 1954.
+He then studied Mathematics at the University of Michigan, receiving an M.S. in 1954.
 In 1959, he received the first computer science Ph.D. from the University of Michigan.
 He was a Professor of psychology and Professor of electrical engineering and computer science at the University of Michigan, Ann Arbor.
 He held visiting positions at the Rowland Institute for Science and the University of Bergen.